testgithub080/solution-pack-cicd/docs/usage.md

 The raised CR appears under **Issues** on GitHub under your organization’s Production Content repository.

-It also appears under the Change Management menu for both the Application Administrator and the Content Developer to whom the issue is assigned.
+It also appears under the Continuous Delivery menu for both the Application Administrator and the Content Developer to whom the issue is assigned.

 ## Working on the new Change Request